jedgroev/SCC_R_package/README.md

 Adding data to your package enhances its functionality and ensures that users have access to essential datasets.
 The `use_data()` and `use_data_raw()` functions simplify the workflow of saving package data in the correct format.
-Follow these steps to include datasets in your
+Also for data sets various Roxygen tags can be used to add documentation.
+Follow these steps to include datasets in your package:
-package:

 ## 4.1 Create data-raw directory

 The `use_data_raw()` function sets up a directory named `data-raw` and includes a template R-script, `DATASET.R`.
+This directory could also be used to add your original datasets.

 ``` r
 usethis::use_data_raw()